DillClaw Resolver (Published Specification)

 Security Model

 DillClaw's security model is deliberately limited to the resolver's scope: it does not attempt to secure capability invocation, enforce access control at the capability layer, or authenticate agents to providers.
 It secures the resolution step only.
+Production deployments SHOULD enforce per-IP or per-token rate limits on wildcard and batch resolution requests.

 11.1 Threat Model